stackchat-ai/wechat-mini-program-messenger-sdk/README.md

-# Stackchat Mini-Program Messenger
+# Stackchat Mini Program Messenger

-The official Stackchat mini-program messenger.
+The official Stackchat Mini Program SDK.

 # Description
-The MP Messenger allows developers to easily add the stackchat messenger client to a miniprogram and supports the same features that are available on the web messenger version.
+The MP Messenger allows developers to easily add the stackchat messenger client to a mini program and supports the same features that are available on the web messenger version.

 # Installation
 In order to install the messenger client into your project you will need to clone or download the source code from this repository and copy across the messenger and npm directory into your project.
 If you are simply including the project into the main bundle then the directories need to be added at a top level in order for them to correctly resolve their dependencies.
 There are some example below of how to include the messenger as it's own tab within your application or as a subPackage.